jaypetrin/Orleans.Persistence.Couchbase/README.md

 7. In the SampleClient console type /list
 8. The name you entered in step 6 should appear
 9. You can repeat steps 6-8 and the list should grow with the new names being added to the state and retrieved from the Couchbase Bucket

+# Contributing

+## TODO:
+- [ ] Add Data cleanup
+- [ ] Fix AddCouchbaseGrainStorageAsDefault SiloHostBuilder Extension, it currently does not create a "default" state provider